New Search

 Artist's Statement

-In both composition and revision, I am most interested in exploring material that feels elusive – that continues to baffle.
-Manual work – handwork, creating what I call artifacts allow me to work with the parts of my own material I don’t yet understand and allow them to become doorways to an awareness richer and more surprising than I’d suspected.
-Indeed, what mystifies us in our work often turns out to be a threshold to “the primitive picture again, ours, the one that frightens us.”
+I am most interested in exploring material that feels elusive – that continues to baffle me.
+Manual work – handwork, creating what I call artifacts – allows me to work with the parts of my own writing I don’t yet understand, opening doorways to an awareness richer and more surprising than I’d suspected.
+What mystifies me in my work often turns out to be a threshold to “the primitive picture again, ours, the one that frightens us.”
 The body – storehouse of memories – is a door, a threshold, through which we enter more deeply into the logic of our intuition and associative leaps.
 Manual work helps to unearth the intuitive logic already at work in the material.

-I want to talk about the poem as a record of an experience – specifically, an experience of the field.
+I like the idea of the poem as a record of an experience – specifically, an experience of the field.
 Of what happens when one arrives in the field and encounters the aporia – Greek for impasse, difficulty of passing, lack of resources, puzzlement.
 The white space.
 Silence.
 What is the visual equivalent of silence – invisibility?
 Or stillness.

 It is not too much of a leap, I think, to go from the field to the blank page, where there is nothing until it becomes, through the work of the writer or book artist, inhabited with text and maybe images.
-It is where thinking has happened, and what is left there for us to experience is the record of that happening.
-Is this the transfer of energy by way of the poem that Charles Olson meant in his 1950 manifesto “Projective Verse”?
-How does such a transfer of energy happen, unless we understand that the page as field – as a real field where work happens – is where the energetic movement of mind (and of body) is left intact, recorded and potential.
+It is where thinking has happened, and what is left there for us to experience is the record of a movement of mind (and of body) -- intact, recorded, and potential.
 Traceable.

 (c)2025 Somerville Open Studios - contact Us